boo-0x/payment-splitter-factory/README.md

 # Payment Splitter Factory

 Factory contract to create instances of **PaymentSplitter** the contract.
-The _PaymentSplitter_ contract is an adaptation of the [OpenZeppelin verion](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/finance/PaymentSplitter.sol).
+The _PaymentSplitter_ contract is an adaptation of [OpenZeppelin's PaymentSplitter](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/finance/PaymentSplitter.sol).
 This version does not include support for ERC20 tokens and adds the capability to withdraw REEF from a third party contract that requires the caller to be the recipient address of the available balance.

 <p align="center">
 	<img alt="Logo" src="./diagram.png" width="700"/>